 The Academic Achievement Center (AAC) provides advising and support to undergraduate students.
-We have information on our website relating to freshmen advising, mandatory placement tests, orientation, non-matriculated advising, undeclared advising and transfer advising.
+We provide information relating to freshmen advising, mandatory placement tests, orientation, non-matriculated advising, undeclared advising and transfer advising.
 Advisors at Bridgewater State are personal, professional, and prepared to give you the advice you need throughout your college experience.

 Beyond the AAC, once a student has chosen a program, academic advising is coordinated by faculty within the student’s major department.
 Our advisors are happy to meet with you to develop a plan of study.
 Take advantage of our services to declare your academic major, discover learning opportunities, and determine strategies for accomplishing your goals.

 In our freshman advising program, the Academic Achievement Center introduces new students to advising through a number of group and individual advising sessions.
 Our freshman advising is a five-step process.
 The skills learned are essential to properly understanding requirements and developing confidence in the process.
 The ultimate goal is to help students plan a program of study and create a successful, happy transition to university life.

 All beginning transfer students attend a Transfer Orientation program prior to their first semester.
 The Transfer Orientation provides new students with valuable information about University policies, procedures, and resources.
 Beginning transfer students who do not have a declared major are assigned an academic advisor in the Academic Achievement Center.
 Transfer students with a declared major are assigned a faculty advisor in their major department.

 Freshman Grade Point Recovery Program